funengineering/funengineering.github.io/_posts/9925-02-19-RPi-based_temperature_and_humidity_logger_for_Shelly_HT.md

-# How to install Inkycal on a Raspberry Pi Zero W

-[Inkycal](https://github.com/aceinnolab/Inkycal) is a cool project that transforms an ePaper display attached to a Raspberry Pi into a customizable wall calendar.
-It automatically retrieves the calendar entries from your online calendar and displays them nicely.

-Even though the project website contains detailed installation instructions, I noticed that there are some pitfalls during the installation.
-This post shows how I got it to work.
-If you tried to install Inkycal before and ran into trouble when installing the required Python packages, you might find a solution here.
+# RPi-based temperature and humidity logger for Shelly H&T

+## Record and visualize your temperature/humidity data locally for free &ndash; No cloud required
+This Raspberry Pi based data logger allows you to record and visualize the temperature and humidity data measured by your [Shelly H&T sensors](https://www.shelly.com/de/products/shelly-h-t-gen3-matte-white).
+This sensor can provide its measured data using the MQTT protocol.
+This article describes how to set up a Raspberry Pi to record and visualize the recorded temperature and humidity data continuously.
+It also shows the correct settings that make the sensor(s) aware of the logger.
+The solution is based on Mosquitto and Node-RED.

 ## What you need
 To follow these instructions, you should have the following material available
-- a Raspberry Pi Zero W (including power supply and MicroSD card)
-- an ePaper display that is supported by Inkycal (in my case, it is a [Waveshare 9.7inch ePaper display](https://www.waveshare.com/9.7inch-e-paper-hat.htm))
-- temporarily during the installation: a more powerful Raspberry Pi (for me, a RPi 3 Model B V1.2 worked fine)
+- a Raspberry Pi, the corresponding power supply and MicroSD card (in my case, it is a Raspberry Pi Model B V1.2)
-- optionally: a [PiSugar2](https://www.pisugar.com/) uninterruptible power supply (tailored to fit the RPi Zero W).
+- at least one Shelly H&T sensor
+- during the installation: access to the (headless) RPi via SSH (e. g. from a laptop or desktop computer)

-This text is based on version 6.1.21 of the Raspberry Pi OS Lite (32-bit) ("bullseye") and on the version 2.0.2 of Inkycal.
-Note that the Raspberry Pi Zero W is not capable of running the 64-bit version of the Raspberry Pi OS.
+This text is based on version X.X.XX of the Raspberry Pi OS Lite (64-bit) ("bookworm").

 ## Installation of the Raspberry Pi OS Lite (32-bit) on the SD card
 Use the [Raspberry Pi Imager](https://www.raspberrypi.com/software/) to install the Raspberry Pi OS Lite (32-bit) on the SD card.
 When I performed this step, it was called "A port of Debian Bullseye with security updates and no desktop environment" in the list and had a publication date of 2023-05-03.
 Inkycal 2.0.2 does not work with the newer "bookworm" version of Raspberry Pi OS[^1].